HenessA/rna_project_2023/README.md

 The different steps of this project was:

-* 1/ prediction of the true torsion of angle and pseudo angle from a pdb file using dssr_wrapper.py script (selection of chain A only in multi-stranded RNA)
+* 1/ prediction of the true torsion of angle and pseudo angle from a pdb file using dssr_wrapper.py script (selection of chain A only in multi-stranded RNA) ( from 191 pdb file after the dssr: 164 pdb file with a chain A)

 * 2/ distribution of pseudo torsion angle of eta, eta' and eta '' using the output of dssr in a R script to see the values of the angles